 In some cases, only one treatment session is needed.
 Other cases may require a few treatment sessions.
 The actual delivery of the radiation beam is brief; however, preparation time may take a few hours.
 Most patients go home immediately after the procedure.

 "By bringing the Trilogy to Salina, we have brought one of the most powerful tools in the world allowing the local and regional areas of central Kansas accessibility to the most comprehensive radiotherapeutic cancer treatments, said Dr. Perez-Tamayo.
 "This addition to the Salina Regional Health Center oncology service line completes the circle of exceptional oncologic care.
-The da Vinci robotic surgery system, the Midwest Cancer Alliance for medical oncology advancement, and the Trilogy as the third prong allows the scope of treatments here in Salina to be at the level of top cancer centers in the country.
+The da Vinci robotic surgery system, the Masonic Cancer Alliance for medical oncology advancement, and the Trilogy as the third prong allows the scope of treatments here in Salina to be at the level of top cancer centers in the country.